awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.PostGIS.md

 ## Step 6: Update the PostGIS extension<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.Update"></a>

 PostgreSQL minor versions 13\.4, 12\.8, 11\.13, and 10\.18 now support version 3\.1\.4 of the PostGIS extension\.
 This support makes it easier to upgrade to later major versions of PostgreSQL\.

 If you have an older version of PostGIS installed, use the following command to upgrade your extension from the older version to 3\.1\.4\.
+This function is available with PostGIS 2\.5\.0 and higher versions\.

 ```
 SELECT PostGIS_Extensions_Upgrade();